ShHsLin/qTEBD/2_time_evolution/README.md

 * There are different way to optimize n-layer circuit.
 Here we consider to randomly initialize n-layer and optimize Niter time per time step.
 * With near identity initialization and change Hamiltonian basis.

-## TODO
-* plot num para v.s. accuracy
-* MPS truncation for gate contraction; logging truncation error in gate contraction; rerun all data;
-* Real time evolution; Global quench;
-* Scaling with Niter
-* The effect in the pattern of the layer of gates

-#### Note
-* Does not seem to work : Iterative optimization for each layer.
-Optimize first layer and fix first layer.
-Then add second layer and optimize second layer and so on.
-* Gradient descent for optimizing fedility of qTEBD-MPS gives very small improvement on top of polar decomposition.
-Gradient descent itself alone does not work.

-* In time evolution, polar sweep along the isometry direction fails.